The 10 Most Dangerous Chemicals Known to Man

 10. Ethylene Glycol

-In the body it’s converted into glycolaldehyde by the same enzyme that breaks down the alcohol you’d find in beer or wine.
-Once this occurs the glycolaldehyde is oxidised into a substance called glycolic acid, which is about as nasty as it sounds.
+In the body, it’s converted into glycolaldehyde by the same enzyme that breaks down the alcohol you’d find in beer or wine.
+Once this occurs, the glycolaldehyde is oxidised into a substance called glycolic acid, which is about as nasty as it sounds.
 The acid disrupts the body’s delicate pH balance and also has a cytotoxic effect, meaning that it kills cells.

 This is because dioxin is a fat-soluble molecule and thus has a nasty tendency to accumulate in the body’s fatty tissues and then stick around.
 One of the scariest things about this chemical is that we don’t really know how it works or why it has such severe effects, which means that treatment for dioxin poisoning is a bit of a guessing game.

 7. Potassium Cyanide

 To get an understanding of just how terrible this smell is, a story is warranted.
-In 1889 a group of scientists in the German town of Freiburg were working on a related compound and accidentally managed to synthesis some thioacetone.
-The stench was able to be detected from half a kilometre away and triggered an evacuation of the entire town as people began vomiting uncontrollably.
-In sum, thioacetone won’t kill you, but it’ll probably make you wish you were dead.
+In 1889, a group of scientists in the German town of Freiburg were working on a related compound and accidentally managed to synthesise some thioacetone.
+The stench could be detected from half a kilometre away, and it triggered an evacuation of the entire town as people began vomiting uncontrollably.
+In summation, thioacetone won’t kill you, but it’ll probably make you wish you were dead.

-Dimethylmercury is a simple little molecule, consisting of a central mercury atom bonded to two methyl (CH3) groups.
+Dimethylmercury is a simple little molecule consisting of a central mercury atom bonded to two methyl (CH3) groups.
 The toxic effects of mercury are known to pretty much everyone, but few are aware that the liquid metal on its own is actually fairly harmless.
 It can’t bind to any tissues in the body on its own and therefore can’t be absorbed.
-However, the addition of the two methyl groups in dimethylmercury means that the compound can be readily absorbed into the blood and transported all around the body, where it can exert its toxic effect.
+However, the addition of the two methyl groups in dimethylmercury means that the compound can be readily absorbed into the blood and transported all around the body where it can exert its toxic effect.